Ackee-Blockchain/wake/docs/fuzzer.md

 * `test_*` methods that run Woke fuzzer's `Campaign` with the `TestingSequence` class.

 !!! tip
-    All of these can also be separated into multiple files, see more a [verbose directory structure](#recommended-directory-structure).
+    All of these can also be separated into multiple files, see a [verbose directory structure](#recommended-directory-structure).

 ### `TestingSequence` and `Campaign`